-Two Lynchburg College art alumni recently worked with each other, and artists of all experience levels in Lynchburg, to create a community art project at Get Downtown, a Lynchburg street festival.
+Two University of Lynchburg art alumni recently worked with each other, and artists of all experience levels in Lynchburg, to create a community art project at Get Downtown, a Lynchburg street festival.

 Stephen Kissel ’09, a graphic design major, organized the project with Christina Ball ’15, a studio art major.
 They also partnered with local artist Twon Smith and the James T. Davis Paint Company.